 2. Premiums shall be recognized as income on the gross basis (amount charged to the policyholder or subscriber exclusive of copayments or other charges related to the receipt of health care services) when due from policyholders or subscribers, but no earlier than the effective date of coverage, under the terms of the contract.
 Due and uncollected premiums shall follow the guidance in SSAP No. 6—Uncollected Premium Balances, Bills Receivable for Premiums, and Amounts Due From Agents and Brokers, to determine the admissibility of premiums and related receivables.
 Premiums waived by the reporting entity under disability provisions contained in its policies and contracts, and reported in operations as a disability benefit, are included in premium income.

 7. As discussed in SSAP No. 47—Uninsured Plans, amounts received on behalf of uninsured plans or the uninsured portion of partially insured plans shall not be reported as premium income.
 Administrative fees for servicing the uninsured plans shall be deducted from general expenses.
 Conversely, income relating to the insured portion of any plan shall be reported as premium income.
+Medicaid contract payments classified as capitated payments are included in insured plans.